Interencheres/cpm-thumbor/README.md

 # cpm-config

-this module return a configuration structure that consume a `config.json` or `config-test.json` dependig the NODE_ENV environment variable
+this module allows you to build thumbor media urls